fipnova51/fipnova51.github.io/_posts/2016-05-24-how-to-tune-the-housekeeper-process.markdown

 tags: [sybase, housekeeper]
 categories: [database]
 ---
-*This note explains the housekkeper and how to tune it*
+*This note explains the housekeeper wash and how to tune it*

 <!--excerpt-->